Spider-Man and His Amazing Friends: Lightwave

 Lightwave's real name is Aurora Dante.
 Like her older half-brother Bobby Drake (a.k.a. the superhero Iceman), Lightwave is a mutant.
 She can manipulate and control light.
 Her other light-based powers include laser blasts, photonic force fields and solid light pressor beams.
 She can also transform herself into light; in such a form, she is able to exist in the vacuum of outer space.

 Lightwave's only appearance was in "Save the Guardstar", the final episode of the 1980s cartoon.
 She is voiced by Annie Lockhart.
 Bobby Drake explains that they share the same mother.

 An agent of S.H.I.E.L.D., Lightwave is considered a traitor, due to mind control by rogue S.H.I.E.L.D. agent Buzz Mason.
 Mason induces Lightwave to steal assorted devices to create a "quantum enhancer" which would increase her powers 1,000 times.
 With such power, Lightwave would be able to control the Guardstar satellite which orbits the Earth and controls all defense systems and communications systems for the United States.
 Mason expects world conquest since he controls Lightwave.

-Iceman, Firestar, and Spider-Man attempt to stop Lightwave.
+Iceman, Fire-Star, and Spider-Man attempt to stop Lightwave.
 However, she is powerful enough to defeat them.
 Aboard a space vessel, Buzz Mason forces Iceman into outer space, dooming Iceman if he remains there for long.
 Spider-Man convinces Lightwave to realize that the half-brother she loves is in mortal danger.
 Her reaction breaks Mason's control over her, and she saves Iceman and disables Mason long enough for Spider-Man to subdue him.

 Presumably, with Mason's role realized, S.H.I.E.L.D. restores Lightwave's good standing.
 As this is Lightwave's only appearance, her fate is unknown.